 1. “I see my partner skin picking and even trying to hide it from me.
 What do I do?”

-There are many ways to approach your partner without distressing her.
-Due to the sensitivity of compulsive skin picking and on how many levels it may be affecting her, you must allow her to feel in control of the conversation.
-In the past, she may have been bullied, rejected by professionals, scolded by parents, or mistreated by past partners.
+There are many ways to approach your partner without distressing them.
+Due to the sensitivity of compulsive skin picking and on how many levels it may be affecting them, you must allow them to feel in control of the conversation.
+In the past, they may have been bullied, rejected by professionals, scolded by parents, or mistreated by past partners.

-Try talking to her when she’s in a better mood, asking her if it’s okay to sit down without electronic distractions (computer, tv, cell phone) because you are concerned about her.
-Once you have her full attention, you can bring up that you’ve noticed that she’s been picking at her skin and ask her what her opinion on it is.
-It is important to tell her that you don’t judge her and understand that there are people who struggle with picking at their skin, which doesn’t make them any less of a person.
-From there, she will hopefully open up to you and discuss her feelings on the situation.
-Assure her it’s something she doesn’t have to be ashamed or embarrassed about and you accept her 100%.
+Try talking to them when they’re in a better mood, asking them if it’s okay to sit down without electronic distractions (computer, tv, cell phone) because you are concerned.
+Once you have their full attention, you can bring up that you’ve noticed they’re been picking at their skin and ask what their thoughts are.
+It is important to voice that you don’t judge them and understand that there are people who struggle with picking at their skin, which doesn’t make them any less of a person.
+They may feel safe enough to open up to you and discuss their feelings.
+Assure them it’s something they doesn’t have to be ashamed or embarrassed about and you accept them 100%.

-Don’t belittle your partner, tell her that it’s making her skin worse, tell her to “just stop”, or slap her hand.
-All will result in her trusting you less and she will further isolate herself, feel less loved/ accepted, and it will shut down communication.
+Don’t belittle your partner, tell them that it’s making her skin worse, to “just stop”, or slap their hand.
+All will result in them trusting you less and they will further isolate, feel less loved/ accepted, and it may shut down future communication.

 2. “He doesn’t want to talk about his picking.
 He just pushes me away and I don’t know how to talk to him about it.”